bruceravel/synchrotron_pop_up_book/instructions.md

 ## Step 43

 Cut out the two elements from the Log Book page.
-Notice that one page has a tiny red circle in it; make a hole through that circle.
+Notice that the page with the black and white image of a leaf has a tiny red circle in it; make a hole through that circle.

 ## Step 44

-Fold each down the middle and stack so as to create a booklet with this order of pages: Cover, XAFS Spectroscopy, blank page, MX, blank page, Fluorescence Imaging, blank page with a tiny hole in it.
+Fold each down the middle and stack so as to create a booklet with this order of pages: Cover, XAFS Spectroscopy, blank page, MX, blank page, Fluorescence Imaging, page with a black and white image of a leaf.

 ## Step 45